YuriiZdyrko/elixir_concurrency_cheatsheet/cheatsheet.md

 Same args/return as `Process.send(dest, msg, opts)`.

 cancel(from(), reason, opts \\ []) :: :ok

-# Consumer will react according to the :cancel option given when subscribing, for example:
+# Consumer will react according to the :cancel option,
+#  given when subscribing, for example:
-reason(:shutdown) + consumer(:permanent) = crash!
+reason(:shutdown) + consumer(:permanent) = crash
 ```

 #### info()